-The Open College of the Arts is a non-profit educational charity whose charitable purpose is to widen participation in arts education through distance learning methods.
+The Open College of the Arts is a non-profit educational charity whose charitable purpose is to widen participation in arts education through open and flexible distance learning methods.
 You will receive support from a one-to-one tutor who is also an arts practitioner and you will become part of a thriving UK and international student community.
-All of our degrees are accredited by the University for the Creative Arts (UCA).
-We have an exceptional range of part-time higher education courses in painting, drawing, photography, music, illustration, graphic design, creative writing, textiles, sculpture, printmaking, art history and film.
+All of our part time distance learning Open degrees are awarded by the University for the Creative Arts (UCA).
+We have an exceptional range of part-time Open courses at Higher Education level in painting, drawing, photography, music, illustration, graphic design, creative writing, textiles, sculpture, printmaking, art history and film.
 An award-winning online MA Fine Art is also available with the Open College of the Arts.

 Study with the